deandevl/Intro-To-RcensusPkg/README.md

 # Intro-To-RcensusPkg
-Provides an introduction to the RcensusPkg for  accessing and displaying data from the US Census Bureau's API
+Provides an introduction to the [RcensusPkg](https://github.com/deandevl/RcensusPkg) for  accessing and displaying data from the US Census Bureau's API.